the world must do more to fight climate chaNge

-To encourage our trading partners to price carbon and to make sure that U.S. companies would not be at a disadvantage, we must impose a border tax adjustment on imports and include a refund for energy-intensive exports - - or similar measures to protect trade-exposed, carbon-intensive industries.
+To encourage our trading partners to price carbon and to make sure that U.S. companies would not be at a disadvantage, we must impose a border carbon adjustment on imports and include a refund for energy-intensive exports, or implement similar measures to protect trade-exposed, carbon-intensive industries.
 Once adopted globally, carbon pricing would further strengthen American manufacturing competitiveness, which is experiencing a renaissance due to our access to low-cost, low-carbon energy.

 Carbon fees can be enacted

 We have held more than 200 meetings on Capitol Hill, focusing on House and Senate members who serve on the five committees that have jurisdiction over tax, environmental, and energy matters.
-These conversations strongly indicated that there is bipartisan receptiveness to carbon-funded tax cuts, but only if the business interests most affected publicly advocate this solution.
+These conversations strongly indicated that there is bipartisan receptiveness to carbon pricing, but only if the business interests most affected publicly advocate this solution.